MMueller98/MERNCourse/README.md

     &rarr; install @types/morgan to make it work with TypeScript

+### Production Frontend:
 * **react-hook-form**
     &rarr; library that helps you validate forms in React &rarr; reduces the amount of code you need to write while removing unnecessary re-renders.

+* **react-icons**
+    &rarr; Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using